hackalcubo/CTF-Writeups/kksctf2020/blind_shell/README.md

         flag += " "
         i+=1
  ```
-We find another file called `maybehere` but reading it doesn't work because it's a directory!
-So we cd in it and surely the flag is inside.
+We find another file called `maybehere` but reading it doesn't work because it's a directory and the flag is inside!
 You can check out the final working script in the repo.
 Finally the flag `kks{Bl1nD_sH311_s2cKs_b4t_Y0U_ar3_amaz19g}`